Wills and Estate Planning Lawyers

 Estate planning (also referred to as succession planning), is the process of putting strategies in place to ensure your personal and business interests are managed according to your wishes when you pass away or if you lose capacity to manage them yourself.

 Legal strategies vary depending on the type of assets you own, your family situation, and your personal intentions.
 To name a few, particular consideration needs to be given to superannuation, blended families and second marriages, jointly owned assets, trusts, commercial and business interests, loan repayments, and overseas assets.

 Our experienced estate planning solicitors, will lawyers, and paralegals can assist you with all aspects of binding death benefit estate planning, from simple Wills and EPA’s to testamentary trust wills, mutual wills, international asset planning, asset restructuring, business succession, superannuation succession, trusts, complex family circumstances and will disputes.

 What is an Enduring Power of Attorney (EPA)?

 An Enduring Power of Attorney (also referred to as EPA or EPOA), directs someone to manage your financial and personal affairs if you are unable to manage them yourself, whether because of incapacity or absence.
-This is a critical and often overlooked document which is drawn up by a family lawyer that effectively nominates a person or persons to stand in your shoes to make decisions on your behalf.
+This is a critical and often overlooked document which is drawn up by a Solicitor that effectively nominates a person or persons to stand in your shoes to make decisions on your behalf.
 That person is known as your attorney.